Alexey Navalny’s team confirms his death, calls for body to be returned

 The death of Russian opposition leader Alexey Navalny has been confirmed by his team, with his spokesperson saying the Kremlin critic “was murdered”.

-Navalny died at 2:17pm (09:17 GMT) on February 16, according to the notice given to his mother, Kira Yarmysh wrote on X on Saturday in the first confirmation from his allies.
+Navalny died at 2:17pm (09:17 GMT) on February 16, according to the notice given to his mother, spokesperson Kira Yarmysh wrote on X on Saturday in the first confirmation from his allies.

 Keep readinglist of 3 items